Hidden-Histories/Public-Resources/documentation/UsingARpoiseApp.md

 .
 ### Download and install the ARpoise AR app

 - Download the ARpoise AR app from the http://arpoise.com/, which has links to both iOS and Android stores.
-(Notice the links to the brief list of ARpiose projects on that page - we will use them to learn how to use the ARpoise app.)

 - Install the app, and **accept all permissions!**